ivanbarlog/link-with/README.md

 Tool is watching `package.json` file in every linked package.
 On a start or when a change is detected, the following will happen:

-1. Copy package's source into cache folder.
+1. Copy package's source into temporary folder.
 Omit any node_modules and git directories.
-2. Add/update `resolutions` property into project's `package.json` to point to cache folder.
+2. Add/update `resolutions` property in project's `package.json` to point to temporary folder.
-3. Run `yarn install` (will remove cache folder).
+3. Run `yarn install` (will remove temporary folder).
 4. Revert project's `package.json`.
-5. Watch & Sync package's files.
+5. Watch & sync package's files.

 This process makes sure that you always have all necessary dependencies and changes in place.